Home Alone: Filming

 The Home Alone house in Winnetka, Illinois.

 O'Hare International Airport featured in the film.

 Principal photography took place from February 14, 1990, to May 8, 1990, over a course of 83 days on an $18.3 million budget.
-The house exterior scenes were filmed on location at a three-story single-family house located at 671 Lincoln Avenue in the North Shore village of Winnetka, Illinois, where many of Hughes' previous films had also been shot, but at different houses.
+The house exterior scenes were filmed on location at a three-story single-family house located at 671 Lincoln Avenue in the North Shore village of Winnetka, Illinois, where many of Hughes's previous films had also been shot, but at different houses.
 The only interiors of the house used for filming that made it to the finished film were the main staircase, attic and most of the first floor landing, while all the other interiors of the house were duplicated on a sound stage to allow more room for equipment and crew.
 These sets were built in the then-disused gym of New Trier High School's west campus, previously used by Hughes for Uncle Buck and Ferris Bueller's Day Off, where the production company had already set up its offices.
 671 Lincoln Avenue later became a tourist attraction.
 The tree house in the backyard was built specifically for the film and dismantled after filming ended.

 Trinity United Methodist Church in Wilmette, Illinois.

 Kevin runs away from his third encounter with Marley in Hubbard Woods Park in Winnetka.
 In addition, the scene where Kevin wades in his neighbor's flooded basement was shot at the empty swimming pool of the aforementioned campus of New Trier High School, with the American Airlines DC-10 first class cabin interiors done on the basketball courts.
 The church exteriors were shot at Trinity United Methodist Church in Wilmette, Illinois, while the interiors were shot at Grace Episcopal Church in Oak Park, Illinois.
 Filming also took place over four sixteen-hour days at O'Hare International Airport, which served for both itself and Orly Airport in Paris.
 John Candy filmed his cameo appearance for the film over the course of one day at Meigs Field.